 Proponents don’t put it quite that way, to be sure.
 They speak instead of good attitudes, good beliefs, good intentions, and good actions.
 All of those, however, emerge from choices we make.
 We can have everything we want and be whomever we want to be by…wanting them the right way.

 This outlook has a long history in America.
-Indeed, Yale scholar Harold Bloom called gnosticism the quintessential American religion.
+Indeed, Yale professor Harold Bloom called gnosticism the quintessential American religion.
 We can master the world by dint of right thinking and applied effort.
 Nothing finally will stand in our way.
+Ralph Waldo Emerson offered an openly atheistic version of it, New Thought worked the mystical margins, while Mary Baker Eddy gave us “Christian Science” (which is, as the old joke goes, neither “Christian” nor “science”).
+In the twentieth century, Norman Vincent Peale domesticated the teaching for Christian consumption as “positive thinking,” and TV preacher Robert Schuller repackaged it as “possibility thinking” in our own day.